-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments The suspension is stable for up to 4 months once reconstituted.
-Ritalin LA (methylphenidate ER) 8 to 12 h Capsules Oral Daily in the morning The capsule may be swallowed whole or may be administered by sprinkling the capsule contents on a small amount of applesauce; the contents should not be crushed, chewed, or divided.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments Relexxii (methylphenidate ER 72 mg) 12 h Tablet Oral Daily in the morning The tablet must be swallowed whole with the aid of liquids, and must not be chewed, divided, or crushed.
+Ritalin LA (methylphenidate ER) 6 to 9 h Capsules Oral Daily in the morning The capsule may be swallowed whole or may be administered by sprinkling the capsule contents on a small amount of applesauce; the contents should not be crushed, chewed, or divided.
 The mixture should be consumed immediately.
-Daytrana (methylphenidate transdermal system) 10 to 12 h Transdermal system Transdermal The patch should be applied 2 hours before an effect is needed and removed within 9 hours.
+Daytrana (methylphenidate transdermal system) 12 h Transdermal system Transdermal The patch should be applied 2 hours before an effect is needed and removed within 9 hours.
 It may be removed earlier than 9 hours if a shorter duration of effect is desired or late day side effects appear.
-Non-stimulants - Strattera (atomoxetine) 24 h Capsules Oral Daily in the morning or divided dose in the morning and late/afternoon early evening Dosage adjustment is recommended for patients with moderate or severe hepatic insufficiency.
-The capsules are not intended to be opened and should be taken whole.
-Kapvay (clonidine ER) 12 h Tablets Oral Daily at bedtime or twice daily divided doses.
-With twice daily dosing, either an equal or higher split dosage should be given at bedtime.
-The tablets should not be crushed, chewed, or broken prior to swallowing.
+Azstarys (serdexmethylphenidate/ dexmethylphenidate) 10 to 13 h Capsules Oral Daily in the morning The capsule may be swallowed whole or may be administered by sprinkling the capsule contents over 2 tablespoons of applesauce or 50 mL of water.
+The mixture should be consumed immediately.
+Non-stimulants Daily in the Dosage adjustment Strattera (atomoxetine) At least 10 to 12 h Capsules Oral morning or divided dose in the morning and is recommended for patients with moderate or severe